GenesisEducationKyiv/front-end-school-3-0-vlad0syk/DependenciesSecurityAudit.md

 ## Suggested Package Replacement: lodash

 Based on our audit, **`lodash` (version 4.17.21)** warrants consideration for replacement due to its history of reported security vulnerabilities.
-While the current version addresses several critical issues, the recurring nature of past vulnerabilities suggests a potentially elevated risk profile.
+While the current version addresses several critical issues (Prototype Pollution, Code Injection, ReDoS), the recurring nature of past vulnerabilities suggests a potentially elevated risk profile.

 Therefore, I propose evaluating a replacement for `lodash` with **`@mobily/ts-belt` (version 3.13.1)**.